Information from the Royal College of Physicians and Surgeons Canada, including how to apply for academic certification.

 - Once fully approved, the Dean will be requested to sign the Application Forms/his Letter of Nomination.
 The Dean’s Office will then PDF the entire Application package and provide an electronic copy for your Department’s records (Please request this if you do not receive a copy).
 Details about this are tracked in a spreadsheet held at the Dean’s Office.

 - The completed Application package will be sent to the Royal College for review, where their Office of Education will review the Application for completeness.

 - After the Royal College’s review, they will communicate their decision (approval or rejection) in writing to the Dean and copy the applicant with the outcome.
 If approved, the Royal College will send also inform the B.C.
 College of Physicians and Surgeons.

 - The B.C.
 College of Physicians and Surgeons will send the Applicant another Application form to complete and send back to the BC College.
 Once completed, the B.C.
 College will arrange an appointment with the applicant.

 - Incomplete forms or information provided to the Dean’s Office will, unfortunately, delay processing time.
 Please ensure all paperwork submitted to the Dean’s Office for submission to the Royal College is as complete and accurate as possible.

 - All required documentation included with the Application must be submitted in English or French.
 Documentation submitted in other languages must be translated into English and notarized as per the guidelines by the College (e.g., transcripts, notices of license etc.).

 - Signature lines for the Department Head & Dean to include:

 Department Head’s letter to the College:

-- Please contact the Faculty Appointments and Recruitment Management team in the Dean’s office for general questions about the process.
+- Please contact the Faculty HR and Faculty Affairs in the Dean’s office for general questions about the process.
 After submission, questions about the status of each specific application can be directed to the Royal College.